 Book clubs are an extremely important market for publishers, so much so that books that would appeal to book clubs often have supplementary material in the back (such as discussion questions), and many publishers provide additional web resources.
 The books that are able to catch fire in book clubs are often the non-genre books that land themselves on bestseller lists and catch on through word of mouth, hence the clamor from editors for books that fall into this category.

-Now, I wouldn’t go and call your manuscript “book club fiction” in a query, because it’s still not exactly a recognizable genre.
+Now, I wouldn’t go and call your manuscript “book club fiction” in a query letter, because it’s still not exactly a recognizable genre.
 But if you’re brainstorming for novel ideas, think about what your book club would want to read.

 *(I should clarify that I’m referring to friends/family book clubs, and not necessarily BOMC, although sometimes there’s overlap in titles)